25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 4. Phillips Farms – Milford, NJ

-Many restaurants purchase fresh produce from Phillips Farms directly.
-Hand-picked crops like strawberries, red raspberries, blueberries, blackberries, black raspberries, apples, and peaches are available.
+Best-quality crops like strawberries, red raspberries, blueberries, blackberries, apples, and peaches are available for Pick Your Own.

 Phillips Strawberry Farm Milford NJ